Afudu/P7_OpenClassroom/README.md

 This problem is known as the 01 knapsack problem.

-The client would like to approach the resolution of the problem in two parts:
+We will approach the resolution of the problem in two parts:

 **Part1:** We create first for a list of 20 shares, a brute-force solution that will try out all the different combinations of shares then return the combination with the highest profit within the constraints.